shafik/cpp_learning/README.md

 Much later on in your journey reading
 [The Design and Evolution of C++](https://www.amazon.com/Design-Evolution-C-Bjarne-Stroustrup/dp/0201543303/) is essential to understanding where C++ came from and why it is the way it is today.
 A lot of tough trade-off were made along the way and understanding the choices and why there were made can help you to appreciate the langauge despite its warts.
-It can also help you to appreciate what limitations modern langauge don't have and what advantages that has.